wkumari/draft-wkumari-opsawg-sdi/README.md

    level overview is that it will use DHCP to obtain an IP address and config server.
-It will then use TFTP to download a configuration file, based upon its serial number (this document modifies the solution to fetch an encrypted config file (ending in .enc)).
-It will then decrypt the config file, and install it.
+It will then use TFTP to download a configuration file, based upon its serial number (this document modifies the

-B.3.1.
-Step 3.1: Fetch encrypted config file from config server.

-   $ tftp 2001:0db8::23 -c get SN19842256.enc